alveyE/startup/notes.md

 List - User can view their grocery list, edit quantities, and the application does the math to find the cheapest store for them based on their list

 Sales - Shows current sales going on (this is where the websocket will be used as it will live update sales found)

+Product - The product page will focus on one product showing a breakdown of price at each